Jeiwan/uniswapv3-book/src/milestone_1/first-swap.md

 ...
 ```

 Again, we're using a callback to pass the control to the caller and let it transfer the tokens.
-After that, we're checking that pool's balance is correct and includes the input amount.
+After that, we check that the pool's balance is correct and includes the input amount.

 Finally, the contract emits a `Swap` event to make the swap discoverable.
 The event includes all the information about the swap:
 ```solidity